-APPROVAL OF APPOINTMENT OF MR. AMIR ELSTEIN AS THE CHAIRMAN OF THE BOARD OF DIRECTORS AND APPROVE HIS TERMS OF COMPENSATION
+APPROVAL OF APPOINTMENT OF MR. AMIR ELSTEIN AS THE CHAIRMAN OF THE BOARD OF DIRECTORS AND APPROVAL OF HIS COMPENSATION TERMS

 Pursuant to the Company's Articles of Association, our shareholders are required to appoint a member of the Board of Directors to serve as its Chairman.
-As in previous years, the Nomination Committee considered the important topic of succession planning across the business.
-The Nomination Committee is satisfied that adequate succession planning is in place for the Chairman of the Board as well as the Chief Executive Officer and senior management team.
-The Nomination Committee also monitors the length of tenure, skills and experience of the Board as a whole.
-Following discussion and review, the Board of Directors have nominated Mr. Amir Elstein to continue to serve as the Company's Chairman of the Board of Directors until the next annual meeting of the shareholders or until his successor is duly appointed.
+The CGN Committee considered the important topic of succession planning across the business and concluded that adequate succession planning is in place for the Chairman of the Board as well as the Chief Executive Officer and senior management team.
+The CGN Committee also monitors the length of tenure, skills and experience of the Board as a whole.
+The Board of Directors has nominated Mr. Amir Elstein to continue to serve as the Chairman of the Board of Directors until the next annual general meeting of shareholders and until his successor is duly appointed, subject to the approval of his election as a director at the Meeting (see Proposal 1).

-The Compensation Committee and Board of Directors have considered and determined that the terms of compensation currently provided to Mr. Elstein for service as the Chairman of the Board of Directors, which were initially approved by the Company's shareholders in 2013 and are consistent with the Amended Compensation Policy (see Proposal 3), remain appropriate.
-Accordingly, the Compensation Committee and Board of Directors approved, subject to shareholder approval, that if reappointed at the Meeting, Mr. Elstein's compensation for services as the Chairman, will continue to remain unchanged, and will continue to be capped at \$600,000 per annum.
-Half of Mr. Elstein's compensation will be paid in monthly cash installments of \$25,000 (gross) each and will be subject to applicable withholding taxes, and the remaining half in time-vested restricted stock units (RSUs) of which one-third shall vest each year over the three year period following the date of grant and will be subject to applicable withholding taxes.
-In accordance with common practice, in the event that Mr. Elstein's service as the Chairman of the Company is terminated for any reason other than for cause, including by way of resignation, prior to the second anniversary from the date of grant, since our Chairman has served on the Board of Directors for more than five years, all unvested RSUs shall be accelerated.
-If approved by shareholders at this Meeting, the grant date for such equity grant will be the date of approval by shareholders.
+The Compensation Committee and Board of Directors have determined that the terms of compensation currently provided to Mr. Elstein for service as the Chairman of the Board of Directors, which were initially approved by the Company's shareholders in 2013 and are consistent with the Company's Compensation Policy (as defined in Proposal 3), as currently in effect and as proposed to be adopted at the Meeting (see Proposal 3), remain appropriate.
+Accordingly, the Compensation Committee and Board of Directors approved, subject to shareholder approval, that if reappointed as Chairman of the Board of Directors at the Meeting, Mr. Elstein's compensation for services in such capacity will remain unchanged, and will continue to be \$600,000 per annum.
+Half of Mr. Elstein's compensation will be paid in monthly cash installments of \$25,000 (gross) each and will be subject to applicable withholding taxes, and the remaining half in time-based restricted stock units ("RSUs"), of which one-third shall vest each year over the three year period following the date of grant and will be subject to applicable withholding taxes.
+In accordance with the Company's Compensation Policy, as currently in effect and as proposed to be adopted at the Meeting, and common practice, in the event that Mr. Elstein's service as the Chairman of the Board of Directors is terminated for any reason other than for cause, including by way of resignation or in the event of termination due to the completion of the pending merger with Intel Corporation, prior to the third anniversary from the date of grant, since our Chairman has served on the Board of Directors for more than five years, all unvested RSUs shall be accelerated.
+If approved by shareholders at the Meeting, the grant date for such equity grant will be the date of approval by shareholders.